 Our school is on a trimester system, so I write report cards three times a year.
-When I first started teacher I wrote them all by hand.
+When I first started teaching I wrote them all by hand.
 I had to painstakingly plan out what I would write first so I wouldn’t have to second guess and use gobs of white out.
 I am thankful for the computerized version, even when I have to edit and revise to make sure I don’t exceed the character limit.

 One of the first things I was ever told was to start and end with a positive.
 For some students this is a piece of cake.
 For others this can provide a creative challenge.
 Over the years I have bookmarked and collected pages of resources with ideas for comments to share with families during grading periods.

 Since I just finished writing my report cards, I thought this would be a great time to share a great resource with you – just in case you are ever at a loss for words.

 Genia Connell wrote a great article for Scholastic.
 Click here to read it.
 She includes ideas for each of the following categories:

 Here’s another from Mrs. Nielson over at Thriving 3rd Graders.
 Click the picture to grab the document: